joshlin2201/VibeCatch/README.md

 - Shazam API via RapidAPI for song recognition
 - PyQt5 for the graphical interface
 - Dracula theme for color inspiration
-- Modern GUI Template by anjalp for design inspiration
+- Music psychology research for vibe categorization